vantage6/vantage6-workshop/episodes/chapter4.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the types of administrative entities in vantage6
-- Understand the relation between the administrative entities of vantage6
 - Understand the permission system of vantage6
 - Understand the default roles in vantage6
 - Be able to create a new organization using the vantage6 UI